 Idling and fuel use reduced, safety and crew management improved using powerful fleet management system

-The Power of Location: SAM, Inc. reduces idling and fuel use while improving safety and crew management with Telogis Fleet.
+The Power of Location: SAM reduces idling and fuel use while improving safety and crew management with Telogis Fleet.
 Additional benefits including improved productivity, recovery of stolen assets and simplifying asset management/utilization.

 The professional land surveying industry has benefited extensively from the advancement of geospatial technologies.
-Surveying And Mapping, Inc. (SAM, Inc.), headquartered in Austin, Texas, has quickly adopted many of these advancements to become a technological leader with geospatial solutions in the surveying community.
-In addition to traditional surveying services, SAM, Inc. has grown to offer digital aerial mapping (photogrammetry), airborne, mobile, and terrestrial LiDAR services, subservice utility engineering (SUE), utility coordination and geographic information systems (GIS).
+Surveying And Mapping, LLC.
+(SAM), headquartered in Austin, Texas, has quickly adopted many of these advancements to become a technological leader with geospatial solutions in the surveying community.
+In addition to traditional surveying services, SAM has grown to offer digital aerial mapping (photogrammetry), airborne, mobile, and terrestrial LiDAR services, subservice utility engineering (SUE), utility coordination and geographic information systems (GIS).

-“Bringing our multidisciplinary expertise to bear across a range of geospatial solutions is one of our biggest strengths,” says Sam Hanna, president, SAM, Inc. “Not only do we maximize our value to clients with diverse capabilities, but our cross-disciplinary integration allows us to provide more knowledgeable solutions.”
+“Bringing our multidisciplinary expertise to bear across a range of geospatial solutions is one of our biggest strengths,” says Sam Hanna, Board Chairmam, SAM, LLC “Not only do we maximize our value to clients with diverse capabilities, but our cross-disciplinary integration allows us to provide more knowledgeable solutions.”

 Managing a widespread fleet of equipment/assets

-SAM, Inc. works throughout North America, offering surveying services for industries such as transportation, electric transmission and distribution, oil and gas, rail and other infrastructure providers.
+SAM works throughout North America, offering surveying services for industries such as transportation, electric transmission and distribution, oil and gas, rail and other infrastructure providers.
 This involves a fleet of trucks, utility vehicles (UTVs), compressors/generators, and boats and trailers.
-While the company has offices in Austin, Dallas, Houston, Atlanta, Denver, and Salt Lake City, much of the work is often carried out for extended periods of time away from those locations.
-All together, SAM, Inc. has 178 assets spread across a variety of jobs at any given time.
+While the company has offices in 23 U.S. locations, much of the work is often carried out for extended periods of time away from those locations.
+All together, SAM has 178 assets spread across a variety of jobs at any given time.
 155 of those are work trucks.
 The implementation of a comprehensive fleet management solution was undertaken to help centralize all of the information on those assets, as well as improve a number of factors relating to asset utilization, safety, and employee performance.

 Simplified planning through satellite view